Is there such a thing as a secular miracle?

 On a day when two Popes are being made into saints because of the occurrence certain claimed miracles which occurred in their name I'd like to make a small scale, local protest against such a world view by being clear that I stand alongside Hume and state that the appearance of our cross was not a miracle - a supernatural God did not intervene in our very human disagreement nor in the very human process of healing which slowly followed.

-But, although the appearance of this individual cross may not have been a miracle the appearance of a natural world in which such a cross (or any religious symbol) can appear, in which also appear countless different people, cultures, religions, birds, flowers, Popes, Unitarian minsters, and cities like Rome and Cambridge (with all their extraordinary unique histories and culture) - now that surely deserves the name of "miracle."
+But, although the appearance of this individual cross may not have been a miracle, the appearance of our natural world in which such a cross (or any religious symbol) can appear, in which also appear countless different people, cultures, religions, birds, flowers, Popes, Unitarian minsters, and cities like Rome and Cambridge (with all their extraordinary unique histories and culture) - now that surely deserves the name of "miracle."
 For the "miraculous" existence of this natural world, that there is something not nothing, I give the greatest of thanks.
-There is no need for an Alpha Course or of the Saints, or the words of some skeptic like me, to teach us about this secular (i.e. worldly) miracle - all that is required to experience this is an openness to the surpassing wonder of life and existence in all its diversity.
+There is no need for an Alpha Course or of the Saints, or the words of some skeptic like me, to teach us about the reality of this secular (i.e. worldly) miracle - all that is required to experience this is an openness to the unsurpassed wonder of life and existence in all its diversity.